jmix-framework/jmix/README.md

 # Overview

-The IMAP-addon provides a readily available instrument for integrating email messaging into any JMIX-based application via the IMAP protocol.
+The IMAP-addon provides a readily available instrument for integrating email messaging into any Jmix-based application via the IMAP protocol.
 The main model of the component is designed to interact with incoming emails via Spring application events.

 The component includes the following set of functionalities:
-* Integration between any IMAP servers and JMIX applications.
+* Integration between any IMAP servers and Jmix applications.
 * Basic API methods to work with the main email server functionalities:
     * Connecting to servers;
     * Retrieving and viewing emails;